 But, it may not always happen.
 Is it a question of probability?
 Is what happens to us just a mathematical probability, or what?
 All we could say is that we usually feel good, but we cannot predict that this time will be the same.
-We chose to go to the mountains.
+We choose to go to the mountains.
 And, what happens: there is a terrible storm when the weather report said something else.
 That would be meeting circumstances similar to the past and experiencing an environment.
 All of this is explaining our experience.

 The murderer is acting under the influence of karma, but not the victim.
 The victim is just killed by chance.

 Well, if things happen to us by chance, then there is absolutely nothing we can do about it and there is no reason to follow any sort of spiritual path.
 If someone wants to believe that, fine.
 But what is the consequence of this worldview?
 We have absolutely no ability to affect what happens to us in life.
 From the Buddhist point of view, there is something we can do about it.
 We can avoid repeating the type of karmic action that would bring about that type of result again.

 The quality of the experience is what is karmic.

 Exactly.
 That is why we differentiate experiencing the environment from experiencing feelings of happiness or unhappiness.
 All of these components do not come from the same karmic cause.
-Each component of the experience comes from different causes and they all come together in one experience.
+Each component of any experience comes from different causes and they all come together in one experience.
 Going to the mountains just when it rains comes from one karmic cause, feeling happy or unhappy has another karmic cause, and feeling like staying there or leaving from yet another.

 So, please bear in mind that just because we have a karmic cause to be caught in the rain and just because we feel like going at a certain moment and just because we actually go then, doesn’t guarantee that we actually will get caught in the rain.
 The result does not exist already inside the cause and will pop out as soon as we open its “karmic box.”
 Many other karmic factors could ripen and affect the situation at any moment before the result actually happens.